 Where: University of St Andrews in Scotland

-Tuition costs cover all organized activities, workbooks, required reading and transportation between Seminar venues
+Tuition costs cover lodging for 5 nights, meals, organized activities, workbooks, required reading and transportation between Seminar venues

 Financial aid is available on a limited basis

 Financial Aid: A limited amount of financial aid from GCI is available.
 We encourage you to apply for financial aid if you require assistance in meeting the cost of attendance.

 Application Fee: US$35